mariajudson/cwd-spatial-analysis/README.md

 This analysis highlights the importance of monitoring wild populations to better understand and manage the spread of CWD.

 ## Analytical Approach
-- Data cleaning and standardization in Python;
+- Data cleaning and preprocessing in Python;
-- Aggregation by state level;
+- Aggregation at the state level (number of affected counties);
-- Comparative analysis between wild and captive datasets;
+- Integration of wild and captive datasets;
+- Comparative analysis between populations;
-- Visualization using Power BI.
+- Development of interactive visualizations in Power BI.

 ## Author
-Maria Julia Judson
+Dr. Maria Julia Judson, DVM, MSC.